One killed, 20 injured in stampede during Makar Mela in Odisha's Cuttack | Health

 Chief Minister Naveen Patnaik expressed grief over the incident and announced an ex-gratia of Rs 5 lakh for the next of kin of the deceased.

-''The injured people will get free treatment and I wish their speedy recovery,'' Patnaik said in a statement.
+''The injured persons will get free treatment and I wish speedy recovery of injured persons,'' Patnaik said in a statement.

 Athagarh Sub-collector Hemanta Kumar Swain said the incident took place due to a sudden increase in the number of devotees, including women and children, in the afternoon to visit a fair organised on the occasion and also to pay obeisance to Lord Singhanath.